Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       may be used.
 In this workflow the encoder functions as the ingest source.
 FFmpeg produces the ingest stream with different ABR encoded CMAF tracks.
 In addition, it also sends a manifest that complies with DASH-IF and DVB low-latency CMAF specification and MPD updates.
 The CMAF tracks also contain respective timing information (i.e., prft).
-      In this case, the ingest source implements interface 2 DASH ingest.
-But as in this case the DASH presentation uses CMAF, the media and track constraints of interface 1 are also satisfied.
-By also resending CMAF Headers in case of failures both interfaces may be satisfied.
+      In this case, the ingest source implements Interface-2 DASH Ingest.
+But as in this case the DASH presentation uses CMAF, the media and track constraints of Interface-1 are also satisfied.
+By also resending CMAF headers in case of failures both interfaces may be satisfied.

       The origin server is used to pass the streams to the client, and may in some cases also perform a re-encryption or re-packaging of the streaming presentation as needed by the client (in case encryption is needed for example).